kongnet/mbig/README.md

 # mbig

-- Code only 100 lines, can be shorter...
+- Code only 80 lines, can be shorter...
 - Easy bigDecimal use bigInt.
 - Use Big.JS's tests pass all add,sub,mul. div RM only truncation mode, support dp setting.
 - Integer e+21, decmail e-7, use Scientific notation.
 - Performance is twice of xx.

+# Install

 > npm i mbig